What Researchers Did

 Canadian Relevance

 While this study did not involve Canadian authors or patients, it covers a severe bacterial infection that can affect Canadian patients.
-Hyperbaric oxygen therapy is a Health Canada-recognized treatment for gas gangrene (clostridial), and is often used as an adjunctive therapy for other severe nonclostridial infections.
+Hyperbaric oxygen therapy is a Health Canada-recognised treatment for gas gangrene (clostridial), and is often used as an adjunctive therapy for other severe nonclostridial infections.

 Study Limitations